Auckland Council Research and Evaluation Unit, RIMU | Te Rangahau me te Arotake

-The Research and Evaluation Unit, part of Auckland Council's Auckland Plan, Strategy and Research department in the Chief Planning Office, is council’s environmental, social, economic and cultural research centre.
+The Research and Evaluation Unit, RIMU (Te Rangahau me te Arotake), part of Auckland Council's Auckland Plan, Strategy and Research department in the Chief Planning Office, is council’s environmental, social, economic and cultural research centre.
 We provide the high-quality evidence that assists policy development, implementation and evaluation.
-We offer a range of research services to all council departments and CCOs and promote council research results and publications to the wider community.
+We offer a range of research services to all council departments and council-controlled organisations and promote council research results and publications to the wider community.

 RIMU manages council's evidence gathering functions, including research, monitoring, evaluation and reporting to ensure that council’s decision-making is based on robust evidence in the context of growth and change.

-A core responsibility of the council is to manage and develop Auckland in a context of sustained growth, so it is critical that decision-makers have a clear understanding of the implications of this growth and development in the region.
+A core responsibility of the council is to manage and develop Auckland in a context of sustained growth, so it is important that decision-makers have a clear understanding of the implications of this growth and development in the region.
 RIMU also provides in-house support for evaluation and quality assurance.
-The teams respond to the needs of council decision-makers and translate primary and secondary evidence for a variety of end-users and audiences beyond Auckland Council.
+The teams respond to the needs of council decision-makers interpreting primary and secondary evidence and data as required as well as publishing research results for public use.

 We write, distribute and promote reports, articles, technical publications and research papers.
-We help identify research and monitoring priorities and assist with experimental design and robust data collection.
+We help identify research and monitoring priorities and assist with experimental design and efficient data collection.

-RIMU supports robust practices and provides the justification and transparency in the council’s decision-making that ultimately shapes Auckland and the environment in which we live.
+RIMU supports robust practices and provides the justification and transparency for council’s decision-making that ultimately shapes Auckland and the environment in which we live.

 For a list of current staff and more information read RIMU's Capability statement.

-Knowledge Auckland is a place to find and share useful research, information and data about Auckland including Auckland Council research publications.
+Knowledge Auckland is a place to find and share research, information and data about Auckland including Auckland Council research and technical publications.

-This website also hosts publications and research resources from a variety of sources (government reports, other local authority publications, research organisation reports, university research publications, etc) and aims to provide decision-makers, researchers, and communities with good access to information and analysis needed to plan for Auckland’s future.
+This website also hosts publications and research resources from a variety of other sources (government reports, other local authority publications, research organisation reports, university research publications, community organisation reports, etc.) and aims to provide decision-makers, researchers, and communities with good access to the information and analysis needed to plan for Auckland’s future.

-Note that Knowledge Auckland is a developing website and we welcome comment or questions, and advice on new content.
-The site also includes information from the previous Auckland Council website, Monitor Auckland which has closed.
+Note that Knowledge Auckland is a website that changes as new publications, research information and data become available.
+We welcome comment or questions, and advice on new content.

 Please send your comments and suggestions for new items to email@example.com